hemanth-ks97/GreAwa_TaskGenerator/README.md

 # UPDATE

 ETS has deprecated the links to the question bank and have replaced it with pdf files.
 The Web Scraping abilities of the project is hence compromised.
-However, a copy of the database file retrieved in 2021 by the Web Scraper containing 300+ essay prompts has been uploaded to the git.
+However, a copy of the database file retrieved in 2021 by the Web Scraper containing 300+ essay prompts has been uploaded to the repo.

 # STEPS TO USE